Blog: IWC's First Wristwatches

 Fournitures No. 3 dated 1908 shows two different versions of each of the calibres 63 and 64, one subtitled "Modèle 1907" and the other "Modèle 1910".
-One of the changes introduced in the 1907 model was the use of three screws to hold the crown and ratchet wheel in place.
+One of the changes introduced in the 1907 model was the use of three screws on the crown wheel and ratchet wheel.
 This feature had been introduced by IWC in 1904 as part of patent 31457.
 The only size listed for all four variations is 12 lignes.
 Stem setting is not mentioned although this appears to have been introduced in 1906.

 Fournitures No. 5 date 1935 shows the calibre 63 and 64 in 12 ligne size.
 The calibre 63 is described as "lépine à pousette" (pin set), the calibre 64 as "savonnette à targette (pour bracelet à pousette)" (lever set, or pin set for wristwatches).
 The catalogue also shows the stem set variant of the calibre 64, now described as "calibre 64 à tirette" rather than 64T.
 The stem set variant of the calibre 63 does not appear in this catalogue.